 CNS Undergraduate Nonproliferation Fellowship Program

-*For the Summer 2021, given the uncertain situation due to the global pandemic COVID-19, there is a possibility that the program may be conducted remotely.
+*For the Summer 2022, given the STILL uncertain situation due to the global pandemic COVID-19, there is a possibility that the program may be conducted remotely.
 We will make our decision in alignment with MIIS policy which continues to follow the guidance of state and country health authorities.

 - Be enrolled full-time at an undergraduate institution